Lenny Dykstra

 Leonard Kyle Dykstra (/ˈdaɪkstrə/ DYK-strə; born February 10, 1963), nicknamed Nails and Dude, is an American former professional baseball center fielder who played in Major League Baseball (MLB) for the New York Mets (1985–1989) and Philadelphia Phillies (1989–1996).
 Dykstra was a three-time All-Star and won a World Series championship as a member of the 1986 Mets.

 Since his retirement, Dykstra has been mired in financial and legal troubles.
 In 2009, he filed for bankruptcy.
-Since then, he has been charged with various crimes, including bankruptcy fraud, money laundering, grand theft auto, uttering terroristic threats, drug possession, and indecent exposure.
+Since then, he has been charged with and convicted of various crimes, including bankruptcy fraud, money laundering, grand theft auto, uttering terroristic threats, drug possession, and indecent exposure.
 Dykstra has served 6 1/2 months in federal prison.

 Early life and family

 Lenny Dykstra was born Leonard Kyle Leswick on February 10, 1963, in Santa Ana, California.
 Dykstra's father, Terry Leswick, abandoned the family when Dykstra was four years of age.
 Dykstra's mother, Marilyn, later married Dennis Dykstra, a phone company employee.
 Dennis Dykstra adopted Lenny.
 Lenny Dykstra has two brothers: Brian and Kevin.

 Dykstra's uncles, Pete, Jack, and Tony Leswick, played in the National Hockey League.

 Dykstra attended Garden Grove High School in Orange County, California.
 During his senior year, he hit .494 with 50 hits on the season, which was just two short of the state record.
 He had a career total of 89 stolen bases, second best in state history at the time, and recorded a hit in all 27 games of his senior season.
 In both his junior and senior seasons he was named all-league, all-county, and all-state.
 He was named 3-A co-player of the year in 1981.
 In the Orange County All-Star baseball game he reached base all eight times he came to bat, earning five hits, a walk, and reaching base on two errors, and stole five bases.
 He also played football, where he was named 2nd team all-county and team MVP as a defensive back.